-"My 5-year-old could have done this" Engaging Early & First Level with Modern & Contemporary Art Examples from the Gallery of Modern Art (GoMA) Glasgow
+"My 5-year-old could have done this" Engaging Early and First Level with Modern and Contemporary Art Examples from the Gallery of Modern Art (GoMA) Glasgow

-Introduction Looking at original art, engaging with and talking about it is a brilliant way for young children to get acquainted with a museum space while nurturing creativity and language acquisition.
+Introduction Looking at and talking about original art it is a brilliant way for young children to get acquainted with a museum space while nurturing creativity and language acquisition.
 As modern and contemporary artists in particular depict and engage with a variety of interesting and topical matters, visiting a museum like the Gallery of Modern Art (GoMA) can be a fantastic opportunity to playfully encourage interdisciplinary learning.
-Creativity is vital for both personal and academic development and exploring it while being surrounded by world-class art can make a lasting impact on how children understand and react to art, how to talk about it as well as trying it out themselves in a safe and fun environment.
-Modern and contemporary art can sometimes appear a bit intimidating so the following activities are designed to guide both teachers and learners in a playful and non-didactic approach.
-It is recommended to visit the museum before you bring your class in order to get familiar with the artwork.
+Creativity is vital for both personal and academic development and exploring it while being surrounded by world-class art can make a lasting impact on how children understand and react to art.
+Galleries also provide an opportunity for children to have a go themselves in a safe and fun environment.
+Modern and contemporary art can sometimes appear a bit intimidating, so the following activities are designed to guide both teachers and learners in a playful and non-didactic approach.
+It is recommended to visit the museum before you bring your class in order to familiarise yourself with the artwork.
 Please note that some exhibitions might not be suitable to younger children due to the content; however this will always be specified.
 Feel free to ask our friendly and knowledgeable Gallery Assistants if you have any questions regarding anything on display!
 The activities listed in this resource relate to displays at the Gallery of Modern Art in Glasgow (GoMA), but most can translate to other museums and collections.
 Teachers can use the ideas and adapt them for their own visits, purposes and classroom activities.

-Looking for familiars "Close observation of a single subject, whether it is as tiny as Pasteur's microbes or as great as Einstein's universe, is the kind of work that happens less and less these days.
-Glued to computer and TV screens, we have forgotten how to look at the natural world, the original instructor on how to be curious about detail."
-(Jennifer New).
-In order to enjoy art we have to look closely.
+Looking for familiars 'Close observation of a single subject, whether it is as tiny as Pasteur's microbes or as great as Einstein's universe, is the kind of work that happens less and less these days.
+Glued to computer and TV screens, we have forgotten how to look at the natural world, the original instructor on how to be curious about detail.'
+Jennifer New; Writer & Educator In order to enjoy art we have to look closely.
 Even if the children - and you! - do not grasp what the artwork is all about straight away we can approach it by sticking to the things we do know.
 Point out different shapes and colours and encourage everyone to count things together.
 This is also a great introductory activity to make everyone feel more at ease in an unfamiliar place!
 'I can see loads of blue - what other colours can you see?'
 'How many rungs can you count on the ladder shape?'

-'Here is a circle - what other shapes can you see?
-Eduardo Paolozzi, Hamlet in a Japanese Manner, 1966
+'Here is a circle - what other shapes can you see?'
+Hamlet in a Japanese Manner, 1966, by Eduardo Paolozzi.